-One of the major goals of this plan is to provide an understanding of the ten monitoring parameters listed in Table 3.2 that are required under 40 CFR 194.42 and which can influence the screening decisions used for the performance assessment included in the compliance certification.
+One of the major goals of this plan is to provide an understanding of the ten monitoring parameters listed in Table 3.1 that are required under 40 CFR 194.42 and which can influence the screening decisions used for the performance assessment included in the compliance certification.
 Additionally, this plan provides a description of compliance monitoring programs that may be needed to support future demonstrations of continued compliance.

-Table 3.2 Monitoring Parameters Required by EPA Compliance Decision
+Table 3.1 - Monitoring Parameters Required by EPA Compliance Decision

-40 CFR 194 Monitoring Parameter Monitoring Program Frequency of Measurement Related Performance Assessment Parameter Major FEPs Screening Decisions Related to Monitoring Creep Closure and Stresses Geotechnical Monitoring Program Various data calls based on repository conditions, instrumentation and data collection system - Data reported annually Not directly related to a PA Parameter.
+40 CFR Part 194 Monitoring Parameter Monitoring Program Frequency of Measurement Related Performance Assessment Parameter Major FEPs Screening Decisions Related to Monitoring Creep Closure and Stresses Geotechnical Monitoring Program Various data calls from weekly to monthly based on repository conditions, instrumentation and data collection system - Data reported annually Not directly related to a PA Parameter.
 Provides a short-term (operational) observation of the elastic properties of halite and anhydrite.
 Can provide confidence in the CCA creep closure model.
-Salt creep, Excavation-induced stress changes, Changes in stress field, Pressurization Consolidation of waste/backfill Data from this monitoring program will be evaluated during recertification.
-Extent of Deformation Geotechnical Monitoring Program Various data calls based on repository conditions, instrumentation and data collection system - Data reported annually Not directly related to a PA Parameter.
+Salt creep, Excavation-induced stress changes, Changes in stress field, Pressurization Consolidation of waste/backfill Data from this monitoring program is evaluated annually and during recertification.
+Extent of Deformation Geotechnical Monitoring Program Various data calls from weekly to monthly based on repository conditions, instrumentation and data collection system - Data reported annually Not directly related to a PA Parameter.
 Can provide confidence in the long term behavior of DRZ as modeled in CCA DRZ parameters (e.g., permeability) Intrinsic shaft DRZ permeability and effective shaft seal permeabilities calculated from this parameter.
-DRZ, Roof falls, Consolidation of seals Initiation of Brittle Deformation Geotechnical Monitoring Program Various data calls based on repository conditions, instrumentation and data collection system - Data reported annually Not directly related to a PA parameter.
-Can provide confidence in the anhydrite fracture model implemented in the BRAGFLO code.
-Provides related repository observation data on initiation or displacement of major brittle deformation features in the roof or surrounding rock.
-Disruption due to gas effects
+DRZ, Roof falls, Consolidation of seals Data is evaluated annually and during recertification